Peter Costello's five most 'profligate' decisions as treasurer cost the budget $56bn a year

 The superannuation surcharge acknowledged that the benefit of superannuation tax concessions flowed mainly to high income earners.
 It meant that those on high incomes paid a higher concessional tax rate on their super contributions and earnings.
 Mr Costello abolished it in 2005 which meant that high income earners paid a flat 15 per cent tax rate on all superannuation contributions and earnings.

-At the time these super changes were estimated to cost the by 2009-10.
+At the time these super changes were estimated to cost the budget $2.6 billion per year by 2009-10.
 With the rapid growth in superannuation tax concessions (they are currently growing at about 12 per cent) they would be worth much more today.

 When companies pay dividends to Australia shareholders out of after-tax profit, shareholders also receive 'franking credits' which are a credit against their own tax obligation and based on the tax paid by the company.
 This system, known as 'dividend imputation' is unusual and only 4 other countries in the world use it.